 Even though every effort is made to love, provide for, and protect my stepdaughter, she can still choose to reject that love.
 She has inherent loyalty to only two parents, neither of whom is me.
 When something exciting happens, the open arms she runs to aren’t mine.
 When she is hurt, my cuddles aren’t at the top of her list.

-But she tops every single one of my lists.
-She is the center of my universe (within reason).
+She tops every single one of my lists (alongside her Daddy, of course).
 But that love and devotion isn’t returned with the same strength.

 If my stepdaughter had to rescue her mom or me from a burning building, I wouldn’t be her choice.